yilin-610-c/yilin-610-c.github.io/_pages/about.md

 Through these projects, I realized that the scalability of AI is fundamentally limited by compute efficiency.
 This sparked my pivot towards **ML Infrastructure** and **System Efficiency**.
 Moving forward, I will be conducting research on **LLM Acceleration** and **High-Performance Computing** under the guidance of my academic advisor, **[Prof. Zeyi Wen](https://zeyiwen.github.io)** at HKUST(GZ).

 I am now actively looking for **Research Internships (Summer 2026)** to optimize how we train, evaluate, and scale the next generation of AI models.

+For more details about my background and projects, please check out my [CV](/cv/).